Error-331/code_tests/docs/bible/links.md

 Ark of Strength - January 21 (the presence of God is with you, God is in your heart, God's favor is with you);

+This Is the Day - January 22 (happy day, God's day, encouragement);

 ## Jesus in RED

 A Good Jewish Boy - January 1 (reach out, fathers business, gospel);